mat1th/screens-CMS/README.md

 #### Get and Post data with AJAX
 On the slideshow page, the application gets and sends requests to the server.
 So the user can edit the order of the posters.
 The function is located in the ```public/src/js/app/DPhelper.js``` file.

-#### Server side templating
+#### Server-side templating
-On the server the application uses HBS, a server side variant of Handlebars, to render the pages.
+On the server the application uses HBS, a server-side variant of Handlebars, to render the pages.
 Everytime the app needs to render a page the function in the ```modules/renderTemplate.js``` file will be called.
 This function sets all the vars and parse them to HBS.

 ### CSS To The Rescue
 #### Flexbox